 Others may thrive on being busy, but I like to think that strength and quiet power go hand in hand with serenity, peace and contentment.

 Be on the look-out for places that encourage stillness.
 You may have a quiet corner in your own home where you can sit undisturbed.
 There might be a bench in your local park or a window-seat at work.
-Seek out these places where you can access the power of stillness, even for a minute!
+Seek out these places even for a minute!

 You might notice when your heartbeat speeds up and lets you know you are feeling anxious.
 Equally, when you make some time to get still and watch your breath, you can notice how your heart-beat slows down.
 It becomes steady and smooth.

-Whether you are about to make an important work decision, tackle a challenging task or undertake a speech in front of a large group of people, you can connect in to your stillness.
-This is the way to access your inner power.
+Whether you are about to make an important work decision, tackle a challenging task or undertake a speech in front of a large group of people, you can become still and connect in to your inner power.

 Nature is resilient, yet it’s healing.
 Simply resting your eyes out of the window onto some green leaves can feel like you are resting for a second in gentleness.